arnavdeore/Stock-Market-Data-Analysis/README.md

 # 🔎 Business Objective
   The primary objective of this dataset is to provide insights into the stock market performance of the select major companies.
   Through analysis, we aim to identify patterns, trends, and anomalies in the stock’s behavior over time.
-By doing so, we hope to make informed decisions regarding stock purchases, sales, or holdings, potentially.
+By doing so, we hope to make informed decisions regarding stock purchases, sales, or holdings.

 ---